gear-foundation/gear-wiki/docs/api/upload-program.md

 # Upload Program

-A smart contract compiled to Wasm can be uploaded as a program to the Gear network.
+A smart contract compiled to Wasm can be uploaded to the Gear network as a program.
 During uploading it is initialized in the network to be able to send and receive messages with other actors in the network (programs and users).

+Use `api.program.upload` method to create `upload_program` extrinsic

 ```javascript
 const code = fs.readFileSync('path/to/program.wasm');